lloyd/orderly/docs.md

 Abstract
 --------

 Orderly is an ergonomic micro-language that can represent a subset of [JSONSchema](http://json-schema.org).
 Orderly is designed to _feel_ familiar to the average programmer and to be extremely easy to learn and remember.
-This document provides a conversation overview of orderly as well as the normative grammar.
+This document provides a conversational overview of orderly as well as a normative grammar.

 A subset of JSONSchema
 ----------------------